MSIA/MLDS400_group014/README.md

 In addition, we also added data visualization used tableau which we used to learn in class.
 Check out the png file in the data_viz folder.
 The dashboard is super fun to explore, but we need more features to keep playing around with the data.

+In the end, we fit a linear regression model based on selected features, the result shows multicollinearity. we may address it using Variance Inflation Factor, revise our features, scale data, explore other models, apply cross-validation, check statistical assumptions, and continuously refine the model with stakeholder feedback and iterative testing.

 next week goal:
 * more data visualization
 * detect more features